-For foreign organizations, enterprises and traders not permanently residing in Vietnam, no production and business establishments in Vietnam must apply through industrial property representatives (such as PLF) unlike other applicants.
+Foreign organizations, enterprises and traders not permanently residing in nor having any production and business establishments in Vietnam, must complete an additional step of applying through industrial property representatives (such as PLF).

-The registration process will be carried out in the following stages in accordance with the ‘Law on Intellectual Property of Vietnam’:
+The registration process will be carried out in the following stages stated in the ‘Law on Intellectual Property of Vietnam’:

 Upon meeting the formal requirements as notified by the International Office, the trademark application will be processed by IP Vietnam and conclusion on the possibility of trademark protection would be provided within 12 months from the date of notification by the International Office.